alfjose19895/hiring-team-logistica/README.md

 4. Wait for the containers to start, and try to access the site at `http://localhost:3000`.
 5. Use the credentials `admin` and `admin` to login.
 6. Have fun!

+## Seed

+To seed an example items, you must go to the `http://localhost:5050/api/v1/products/seed` (GET method).